wikimedia/mediawiki-extensions-Wikibase/client/data-bridge/tests/selenium/README.md

 (see the general Wikibase selenium README for details), that user must also have the permissions necessary to create new properties.

-You can use the default MediaWiki WDIO configuration, so a full test command could look somewhat like this (running from the Wikibase directory, otherwise adjust the paths):
+Data Bridge is already using the current version 5 of webdriverio, while Mediawiki core and Wikibase repo still need migration to that version.

+A complete test command run from the data-bridge directory could be:

     MW_SERVER=http://localhost MW_SCRIPT_PATH=/wiki/ MEDIAWIKI_USER='...'
-MEDIAWIKI_PASSWORD='...' node_modules/.bin/wdio ../../tests/selenium/wdio.conf.js --spec client/data-bridge/tests/selenium/specs/

-The browser tests are not yet set up in any `package.json`, nor do they run automatically in CI.
+MEDIAWIKI_PASSWORD='...' npm run selenium-test